Introduction

 ?colonyzer.read

-A short document outlining QFA and the package functions can be accessed here by:
+A short document outlining QFA and the package functions can be accessed online or by executing:

 vignette("qfa")